A resource for non-custodial parents who seek access to and visitation with their children, including parent education and counties served.

 A Child's Advocate in Court

-Providing training, technical assistance, and research on human tracking for court personnel.
+Providing training, technical assistance, and research on human trafficking for court personnel.

 Judicial Fellows provide independent, confidential, and timely legal services for the judges.